"April 24, 2012 -- Botox injections are only modestly effective for preventing migraines in the most frequent sufferers, a new research review shows.

 Visual Field Defects

-Visual field defects have been reported in patients receiving topiramate independent of elevated intraocular pressure.
+Visual field defects (independent of elevated intraocular pressure) have been reported in clinical trials and in postmarketing experience in patients receiving topiramate.
 In clinical trials, most of these events were reversible after topiramate discontinuation.
-If visual problems occur at any time during topiramate treatment, consideration should be given to discontinuing the drug [see PATIENT INFORMATION].
+If visual problems occur at any time during topiramate treatment, consideration should be given to discontinuing the drug.

 Oligohidrosis (decreased sweating), infrequently resulting in hospitalization, has been reported in association with TOPAMAX® use.
 Decreased sweating and an elevation in body temperature above normal characterized these cases.
 Some of the cases were reported after exposure to elevated environmental temperatures.